 This article introduces how to extend C drive in Windows Server 2008 R2 without losing data.
-Enlarge partition C with D or from other partition or disk.
+Enlarge C: drive partition with other drive and disk.

 How to enlarge C drive without any software

 Windows 2008 server has been running for several years, system C drive is very likely running out of space.
-To solve this problem, you can enlarge C drive without wasting a long time to recreate partitions and restore from backup.
-To extend partition C: drive in Windows Server 2008, there are two kinds of tools - Windows native and 3rd-party software.
+To solve this problem, you can enlarge C drive without wasting a long time to recreate partitions and restore everything from backup.
+To extend C: drive partition in Windows Server 2008, there are two kinds of tools - Windows native tool and 3rd-party software.

 As you see in the screenshot, only drive D has right adjacent Unallocated space, so Extend Volume option is activated.
 C drive is nonadjacent and E is on the right, so Extend Volume is grayed out.